pipeline-training/jenkins-declarative/Exercise-03.md

 # Exercise 3.1

 In this exercise we are going to quickly create a new pipeline to demonstrate how Checkpoints work and how end users can interact with Checkpoints once a job as been built.
-To test this create a new pipeline job in your personal folder called **CheckpointJob** by copying and pasting the following code into the Pipeline Script textbox:
+To test this create a new **Pipeline** job in your personal folder called **CheckpointJob** by copying and pasting the following code into the Pipeline Script textbox:

 ```
 pipeline {